don't wait. get your document notarized today! Call or text proactive mobile notary at 515-238-6201.

 Skip the traffic and the long wait in line at the Bank or the UPS.

-Sit relaxed and let us come to you by enjoying the convenient services from the expert that travels directly to you.
+Sit relaxed and let us come to you by enjoying the convenient services from the expert that travels from Houston directly to you.

 Your Trusted Notary, Every Time!